hamzeen/angular2-superfast/README.md

 # a super fast Angular2 seed #
-performs tree-shaking & minification which reduces, the size of the bundle & improves page load time.
+performs tree-shaking & minification which reduces the size of the bundle & improves page load time.

 ## Table of Contents ##